simplocms/docs/docs/modules/resources.md

 ## More Information

 How you could notice in the examples above, everywhere is used the instance `$namespace` property.
-For sure, it is important to modify if you created your new module using copying from an already existed module.
+For sure, it is important to modify for your new module created by using copying from an already existed module.
 The namespace has to start with the `module-` prefix for the correct identification of the module through the system.

 If you need to get more information about this topic, please visit [Official Package Documentation](https://nwidart.com/laravel-modules/v3/advanced-tools/module-resources)